Iloprost

 Can other medicines be taken with iloprost?

-Always discuss what medications you are taking, including any over the counter medications with your doctor.
+Always discuss what medicines you are taking, including any over-the-counter medicines with your doctor.

 Are there any side effects?

 You will be closely monitored during the infusion for side effects.
-The iloprost infusion can be slowed or ceased for a period of time if required.
-Medications to help with common side effects such as nausea and headache can be given.
+The iloprost infusion can be slowed or stopped for a period of time if required.
+Medicines to help with common side effects such as nausea and headache can be given.

 Common possible side effects include: